-- Begins with the basic plan qualification requirements including plan document requirements
+- Basic plan qualification requirements, including plan document requirements

-- Discusses contributions and allocations, deductibility of contributions, vesting and forfeiture issues
+- Eligibility, participation, vesting, forfeitures, contributions and allocations, and deductibility of contributions

-- Reviews plan amendments, plan terminations and annual reporting requirements (Form 5500 filings)
+- Plan amendments, plan termination, and annual reporting requirements

-- Allows candidates to learn about the ASPPA Code of Professional Conduct and to identify ethical dilemmas that retirement plan professionals may face
+- ASPPA Code of Professional Conduct and common ethical issues you may face on the job